mechatroner/vscode_rainbow_csv/README.md

 #### Disadvantages:

 * Rainbow CSV may be less effective for CSV files with many (> 10) columns and for files with multiline fields, although textual alignment can significantly improve the situation.
 * Rainbow CSV may be less usable with light mode because font colors become less distinguishable when compared to a dark mode (this phenomenon is also described [here](https://eclecticlight.co/2018/10/11/beyond-mere-appearance-dark-mode-the-semantics-of-colour-and-text-without-print/)).
+This problem could be somewhat mitigated by using customized high-contrast rainbow colors (see color customization section).

 ### References